cucumber/compatibility-kit/devkit/README.md

 ## Getting Started

+This project is designed to be ran on Node 18 LTS or higher, with NPM v9+.
+Using anything lower than this will likely lead to issues when running the NPM commands

 As any NPM project, you first need to run `npm install`.
 To make sure everything is going well, run `npm test`.